Abstraqt: Analysis of Quantum Circuits via Abstract Stabilizer Simulation: Evaluation

 \subsection{Baselines}

 We now discuss how we instantiated existing tools to establish that a circuit $c$ evolves a qubit $q$ to state $\ket{0}$.
-Overall, we considered two tools based on stabilizer simulation (ESS~\cite{bravyi_simulation_2019} and QuiZX~\cite{kissinger_simulating_2022}), one tool based on abstract interpretation (YP21~\cite{yu_quantum_2021}, in two different modes), and one tool based on state vectors (Statevector as implemented by Qiskit~\cite{qiskit}).
+Overall, we considered two tools based on stabilizer simulation (ESS~\cite{bravyi_simulation_2019} and QuiZX~\cite{kissinger_simulating_2022}), one tool based on the Feynman path integral (Feynman~\cite{amy_towards_2019}), one tool based on abstract interpretation (YP21~\cite{yu_quantum_2021}, in two different modes), and one tool based on state vectors (Statevector as implemented by Qiskit~\cite{Qiskit}).

-\para{ESS} Qiskit~\cite{qiskit} provides an extended stabilizer simulator implementing the ideas published in \cite{bravyi_simulation_2019} which (i)~decomposes quantum circuits into Clifford circuits, (ii)~simulates these circuits separately, and (iii)~performs measurements by an aggregation across these circuits.
+\para{ESS} Qiskit~\cite{Qiskit} provides an extended stabilizer simulator implementing the ideas published in \cite{bravyi_simulation_2019} which (i)~decomposes quantum circuits into Clifford circuits, (ii)~simulates these circuits separately, and (iii)~performs measurements by an aggregation across these circuits.
 To check if a circuit $c$ consistently evolves a qubit $q$ to $\ket{0}$, we check if $c$ extended by a measurement of $q$ always yields $0$.
 To run our simulation, we used default parameters.

 \para{QuiZX} QuiZX~\cite{kissinger_simulating_2022} improves upon \cite{bravyi_simulation_2019} by alternating between decomposing circuits (splitting non-Clifford gates into Clifford gates) and optimizing the decomposed circuits (which may further reduce non-Clifford gates).
 We can use QuiZX to establish that a qubit is in state $\ket{0}$ by "plugging" output $q$ as $\ket{1}$ and establishing that the probability of this output is zero.~\footnote{The use of plugging is described on \url{https://github.com/Quantomatic/quizx/issues/9}.}